Prenups, in the popular imagination, are something belonging to the realm of celebrity; associated with movie stars, or wealthy Americans.

 In the past, courts in England and Wales wouldn’t afford prenuptial agreements weight in financial proceedings following a divorce.
 However, that all changed with the landmark Supreme Court case of Radmacher v Granatino in 2010.
 Ayesha Vardag representing German heiress Katrin Radmacher convinced the Supreme Court to uphold her client’s prenuptial agreement, as it would have been in the couple’s native France and Germany.
 For the first time, prenuptial agreements were given decisive weight in determining financial division on divorce.
 Ayesha Vardag praised the Supreme Court’s “thoroughly modern ruling”, which gave “due respect” for adult autonomy and allowed English law to “catch up with the rest of the world”.
 Since then fair agreements can be enforced.

-To be a fair agreement, the couple would have both have to have been honest about their finances, and the agreement would have to ensure they both would have realistic and sufficient provision to continue to live on in the aftermath of a breakup.
-There are also a number of further safeguards the courts put in place: both parties need independent legal advice, and there can be no indication of duress.
-Full and frank financial disclosure of both parties’ assets has to be made ahead of time, and the agreement should be reviewed or amended over the course of the marriage with any significant change in personal circumstances such as health, or children.
+To be a fair agreement, the couple would have both have to have been honest about their finances, and the agreement would have to ensure they both would have realistic and sufficient provision to continue to live on in the aftermath of a breakup, as well as a clear that both parties have a full understanding of the implications agreement.
+Independent legal advice is not required but is advisable, and there can be no indication of duress.
+Full and frank financial disclosure of both parties’ assets has to be made ahead of time, and it is good practice to review and amend the agreement over the course of the marriage with any significant change in personal circumstances such as health, or children.

 The threshold for a fair agreement gives vastly more autonomy to the parties making the agreement, than the unpredictable, but likely equal, split of resources, should the division be down to judicial discretion.